uchicago-cs/cmsc23320/website/syllabus.rst

 Lectures
 ~~~~~~~~

-The course meets twice a week for lectures over Zoom.
+The course meets twice a week for lectures.
 In most weeks, one
 of the lectures will introduce material that will be expanded upon in
 pre-recorded lectures that are made available that week, and the other
 lecture will focus on the course projects.